Siliconarch/ArchDisk_Tools/README.md

 *   Batch processing capabilities to handle multiple images simultaneously.

 ## Project Status and Licensing
-Currently, **ArchDisk Tool** is a **Closed Source** project.

-While we recognize the value of community-driven development, we have opted to keep the source code private during this initial phase.
-This ensures that the development process maintains a cohesive technical vision.
-We are committed to consolidating a robust, stable, and feature-rich version before evaluating the possibility of opening the project to the public.

-We appreciate the support and interest of everyone following this development.
+Currently, ArchDisk Tool is a Closed Source project, but this is a temporary state.

+We are actively working to build a highly robust, feature-rich version of both the conversion engine and the user interface.
+Our goal is to ensure the codebase reaches a level of maturity and stability that facilitates future collaboration.

+Once this foundation is consolidated, we intend to open the project to the public.
+We believe that by establishing a solid architecture first, we will empower other developers to create their own versions, plugins, and improvements with ease.

+We appreciate the support of the community as we finalize these initial milestones.
+Stay tuned for updates on our transition to an open-source model.

 ---